 The Ganga, at Rishikesh, is where the river is still in its early phase.
 While Rishikesh is a beacon of tranquility, the mighty Ganges here is known for white water river rafting and rapids upto grade IV

-Knowing where we are headed
+Knowing who we are and where we are headed

 The Umngot river, flowing through Shandong, Meghalaya, North East India.
 The water is so pristine and clear, one can peer into the bottom and count stones.